queryluke/masseffect-5e-data/data/class-features/biotic-recovery-nemesis.md

 ---
-id: biotic_recovery_nemesis
 name: Biotic Recovery
+class: vanguard
+level: 3
+subclass: nemesis
 ---
-At {{ level }} level, you have learned to regain some of your biotic energy by meditating and calming your mind.
+At 3rd level, you have learned to regain some of your biotic energy by meditating and calming your mind.
 Once per day when you finish a short rest, you can choose expended power slots to recover.
 The power slots can have a combined level that is equal to or less than a third of your vanguard level (minimum 1), and none of the slots can be 3rd level or higher.